massimocaprinali/cloud-foundry-public/autoscaling_migration.md

 * Simplified experience: No service creation and binding are needed to use the auto-scaling feature.
 You can directly configure the policy through the UI or CLI.

-* No need to re-stage your application: You do not need to re-stage your {{site.data.keyword.ibmcf_full}} applications to make the auto-scaling take effect.
+* No need to re-stage your app: You do not need to re-stage your {{site.data.keyword.ibmcf_full}} apps to make the auto-scaling take effect.

 * Runtime independent: The app-autoscaler works for all language runtimes with the same user experience and same set of supported metrics.